With a wealth of digital data at our fingertips,

 How will EDoN benefit you?

-If we can do that, we have the best chance of stopping these diseases before the symptoms of dementia start to get in the way of life, keeping people connected to their worlds, their families and themselves for longer.
+If we can do that, we have the best chance of stopping these diseases before the symptoms of dementia start to get in the way of life, keeping people connected to their world, their families and themselves for longer.